elamperti/shlack/README.md

   * `--hook`: Slack hook URL.
 Overrides the `SLACK_URL` environment variable and `.slack-hook` file.
   * `--channel`: Channel or username.
 Defaults to the channel defined in the hook configuration.
   * `--botname`: The displayed nickname for the bot.
 Defaults to the name defined in the hook configuration.
+  * `--icon_url`: URL to an image to use as icon for the message.
-  * `--icon`: An emoji name; colons around it aren't required.
+  * `--icon`: Emoji to use as icon; colons around it aren't required.
+Overrides `icon_url`.
 Defaults to the icon defined in the hook configuration.
   * `--debug`: prints hook URL and payload to stdout instead of posting to Slack

 ### Caveats